Vccccc/mynote/books/ostep/ostep.md

 The processor **fetches** an instruction from memory, **decodes** it, and **executes** it.

 ### 2.5 Design goals
-- OS takes physical resources, such as a CPU, memory,
+- OS takes physical resources, such as a CPU, memory, or disk, and **virualizes** them.